rydmike/rydmike.github.io/blog_flutter_linting.md

     ...
 ```

-The rest of the settings is just turning OFF a linting rules I do not want to use.
+The rest of the settings is just turning OFF linting rules I do not want to use.
-since all rules are now ON by default the rest is just a simple list of the rules
+Since all rules are now ON by default, the rest is just a simple list of the rules
 that should NOT be used.

-As for what actually gets turned OFF, first there are some linting rules that conflicts
+As for what actually gets turned OFF, first there are some linting rules that conflict
 with each other.
 When it comes to them, you can go two ways.
 If you don't want to
 make a choice and want to be able to use both alternatives, then disable
 both rules.
 Alternatively choose one of them and disable the one you do not want to use.